DPhil project title: The Security of Human-Computer Interaction by Speech

 My initial proof-of-concept work is described in a technical report entitled ‘Security Vulnerabilities in Speech Recognition Systems’ which is available here .
 Experimental results from my project to date are detailed in an arXiv paper entitled “Nonsense Attacks on Google Assistant” which is available here .

 Prior to commencing my current doctoral studies, I spent ten years working in research administration in the University sector, being employed most recently for five years as Intellectual Property Rights Officer at the University of Oxford.
-In my early career I worked in London in a number of different sectors, including publishing, business intelligence and logistics.
-During 1997/98 I taught English language to trainee teachers at Hebei Teachers’ University in the city of Shijiazhuang in China.

 I have a highly interdisciplinary academic background, holding a first degree in Latin Language and Literature (MA Hons St Andrews University 1997), and also several Master degrees (MA Asia-Pacific Studies, Leeds University 1999, MA UK, EU and US Law of Copyright and Related Rights, King’s College London 2007 (by distance learning), MSc Bioinformatics, University of Manchester 2012 (by distance learning)).